 Pecan pie is a classic southern pie with just a few ingredients and few minutes.
 Our recipe is loaded with pecans and easy to make with a refrigerated pie crust.

 I make this easy pecan pie recipe for Thanksgiving dessert and sometimes make it again for Christmas.
-Pecan pie is SO good!
+This pie is SO good we've been making it for years!
 It's such an easy pie recipe and can be made a day or two in advance, so it's perfect for planning ahead.

 To make this classic southern pie, you need just a few ingredients and a few minutes.
 Some recipes tell you to cook the filling on the stove-top first, but I like to make this as easy a pecan pie as possible.
 The only steps needed here are mixing the ingredients in a bowl, pouring the filling into the pie crust, baking and eating!
 I think we all can handle those steps, right?